| Title: | Genomic Breeding Tools: Genetic Variance Prediction and Cross-Validation |

 Sallam, A.H., J.B.
 Endelman, J-L. Jannink, and K.P.
 Smith.
 2015.
 Assessing Genomic Selection Prediction Accuracy in a Dynamic Barley Breeding Population.
 Plant Gen. 8(1)

-performs cross-validation (CV) to estimate the accuracy of genome-wide prediction (otherwise known as genomic selection) for a specific training population (TP), i.e. a set of individuals for which phenotypic and genotypic data is available.
-Cross-validation can be conducted via one of two methods within x.val
+x.val performs cross-validation (CV) to estimate the accuracy of genome-wide prediction (otherwise known as genomic selection) for a specific training population (TP), i.e. a set of individuals for which phenotypic and genotypic data is available.
+Cross-validation can be conducted via one of two methods within x.val, see Details for more information.

 NOTE - \code{x.val}, specifically \code{\link[BGLR]{BGLR}} writes and reads files to disk so it is highly recommended to set your working directory